Michael Kelvin Norris

 - Born March 19, 1955 in San Francisco, CA USA

-Selected by the Oakland Athletics in the 1973 amateur draft, Norris gradually moved through the ranks of their organization.
+Selected by the Oakland Athletics in the January 1973 amateur draft, Norris gradually moved through the ranks of their organization.
 He reached the majors in 1975 and shut out the Chicago White Sox in his first big league game.
 That year, he tied the record, previously set by Earl Moore, for most games started in a season without allowing an earned run; he appeared in four games - starting three - allowing no earned runs.
-However, he won just 11 games over the next four seasons, recording ERAs of over 4.77 in each year.
+But he won just 11 games over the next four seasons, recording ERAs of over 4.77 each year.

 After several years away from baseball, he made a comeback in 1989, re-signing with the A's organization.
 After spending most of the year with the Tacoma Tigers, he made it back to the big leagues in 1990, going 1-0 with a 3.00 ERA in 14 outings for Oakland.
 Following that season, he played for the San Bernardino Pride of the Senior Professional Baseball Association, appearing in 6 games and going 2-3 with a 4.05 ERA before the league folded.